fdegier/energy-history-saver/README.md

-# Save your Energy data locally
+# Save your Homewizzard Energy data locally

 I wanted to save my data locally as a backup, this script parses the data from the weekly graph and stores the daily data behind it in a local SQLite DB.